cytopia/linux-timemachine/README.md

 Backups are always done incrementally using rsync's ability to hardlink to previous backup directories.
 You can nevertheless always see the full backup on the file system of any incrementally made backup without having to generate it.
 This will also be true when deleting any of the previously created backup directories.
 See the [Backups](#backups) section for how this is achieved via rsync.

-Incremental Backups also mean that only the changes on your source, compared to what is already on the target have to be backed up.
-This will safe you time as well as disk space on the target disk.
+Incremental Backups also mean that only the changes on your source, compared to what is already on the target, have to be backed up.
+This will save you time as well as disk space on the target disk.

 #### Partial

-When backing up, files are transmitted partially so in case a 2GB movie file backup is interrupted, the next run will pick up exactly where it left off at that file and will not start to copy it from scratch.
+When backing up, files are transmitted partially, so in case a 2GB movie file backup is interrupted the next run will pick up exactly where it left off at that file and will not start to copy it from scratch.

 #### Resumable

-Not only is this script keeping partial files, but the whole backup run is also resumable.
+Not only is this script keeping partial files, but also the whole backup run is also resumable.
 Whenever there is an unfinished backup and you start `timemachine` again, it will automatically resume it.
 It will resume any previously failed backup as long as it finally succeeds.

 #### Atomic

 The whole backup procedure is atomic.
-Only if and when the backup procedure succeeds, it is also properly named and symlinked.
+Only if and when the backup procedure succeeds, it is then properly named and symlinked.
 Any non-successful backup directory is either waiting to be resumed or to be deleted.

 ## Backups